IMPROVE ACCESS TO HEALTHY, AFFORDABLE FOOD

 The PA Department of Agriculture’s State Food Purchase Program (SFPP) is the Commonwealth’s most significant source of support for the efforts of Pennsylvania food banks, community food pantries and other providers of essential nutritional assistance.
 SFPP has made it possible for these providers to acquire and distribute food in all 67 counties.
 LAMPa will work with food banks and other hunger advocates for strong funding for SFPP.

-Creating Fresh, Local Food Systems
+Promoting Fresh, Local Food Systems

 LAMPa will work with synods and congregations to provide education, resource development and advocacy on how to get fresh foods to local communities.
 Campaigns may include development of advocacy on use of SNAP benefits, building local food policy councils, support for farm-to-school or farm-to-food bank programs and community gardening.
 This includes supporting continued adequate funding for the Pennsylvania Agriculture Surplus System – PASS.

-Improving School Breakfast Participation
+Improving School Breakfast Participation and Expanding Summer Feeding

 POVERTY – PROMOTE HOUSEHOLD FINANCIAL STABILITY